binarypheonix/binarypheonix/README.md

 </div>-->

-#### If you have ideas you would like to discuss or want to collaborate, just DM me on any of my socials.:w
+#### If you have ideas you would like to discuss or want to collaborate, just DM me on any of my socials :)

 > _I go by the name **binarypheonix** on almost all of them._